juneb125/juneb125/README.md

 ### ✨ About Me

-😊 &nbsp; I’m interested in systems programming and making pretty & accessible apps, CLI's, and TUI's\
+😊 &nbsp; I’m interested in systems programming and making pretty & accessible apps and CLI's\
 🌱 &nbsp; I'm currently learning Rust & Gleam\
 💖 &nbsp; I’m not looking to collaborate right now